Peter Altenberg: Biography

 He became well known throughout Vienna after the publication of a book of his fragmentary observations of women and children in everyday street activities.
 Because most of his literary work was written while he frequented various Viennese bars and coffeehouses, Altenberg is sometimes referred to as a cabaret or coffee house poet.
 His favorite coffeehouse was the Café Central, to which he even had his mail delivered.

 Altenberg's detractors said he was a drug addict and a womanizer.
 Altenberg was also rumored to have problems with alcoholism and mental illness.
 Yet his admirers considered him to be a highly creative individual with a great love for the aesthetic, for nature, and for young girls.
 He is certainly known to have had a large collection of photographs and drawings of young girls, and those who knew him well (such as the daughter of his publisher) wrote of his adoration of young girls.

 Altenberg was never a commercially successful writer, but he did enjoy most if not all of the benefits of fame in his lifetime.
 Altenberg was at one point nominated for the Nobel Prize.
 Some of the aphoristic poetry he wrote on the backs of postcards and scraps of paper were set to music by composer Alban Berg.
 In 1913, Berg's Five songs on picture postcard texts by Peter Altenberg were premiered in Vienna.
 The piece caused an uproar, and the performance had to be halted: a complete performance of the work was not given until 1952.

 Altenberg, like many writers and artists, was constantly short of money, but he was adept at making friends, cultivating patrons, and convincing others to pay for his meals, his champagne, even his rent, with which he was frequently late.
 He repaid his debts with his talent, his wit, and his charm.
 Many academics consider him to have been a "bohemian's bohemian."

 Most of Altenberg's work is published in the German language and, outside of anthology pieces, is difficult to find.
 Much of it remains in university libraries or private collections.
 Two selections have been translated, Evocations of Love (1960) and Telegrams of the Soul: Selected Prose of Peter Altenberg (2005).

-Altenberg, who never married, died on 8 January 1919, aged 59.
+Altenberg, who never married, died on 8 January 1919, aged 59, of pneumonia.
 He is buried at Central Cemetery in Vienna, Austria.